Soulsuke/ReNameRadically/README.md

-# ReNameR
+# ReNameRadically
-A simple (and probably dirty) files mass-renamer gem with a handy executable.
+A simple (and probably dirty) files mass-renamer ruby gem with a handy command line executable.

 IMPORTANT: this is meant to be used on a Linux/Unix environment.
 It has not been tested (and probably never will be) on different operating systems.